 Sustainable Energy and Environment (MSc)

-This programme aims to offer knowledge and expertise in relation to sustainable energy and the environmental impact of energy systems.
-In several areas of the field there is predicted to be an employment shortage developing, and hence a demand for graduates from this type of course.
+The course offers knowledge and expertise in relation to sustainable energy and the environmental impact of energy systems.
+In several areas of the field there is a predicted employment shortage developing, and hence there is a demand for graduates from this type of course.

 Previous experience has shown that Master's graduates in the field of energy gain employment in large energy-focussed companies, the public sector (Energy agencies, Carbon Trust, etc.), research and development, or set up their own companies.
 About a third gain PhDs along their career paths.

 This multi-disciplinary programme considers both alternative energy sources and the effective management of traditional fuels and energy systems, integrating this study with environmental/waste issues.

 The structure of the course is based on three main themes: Energy Supply, Energy Demand and Management.
 The course is delivered primarily through three Schools within Cardiff University: Engineering, the Welsh School of Architecture and Earth, Ocean and Planetary Sciences, though there will be contributions from other schools and external industrial lectures to enhance the learning experience.

 The course aims to provide a balanced training across this broad field, notably providing a balance between the renewable and fossil fuel generation aspects, as well as encompassing the role of various industrial sectors (electrical power generation and distribution, built environment, transport, industry, etc.).
 A significant feature is the integrated, lifecycle approach to energy and environmental issues.